Books from Birth

 Why Books from Birth Matters

-• Literacy promotion and support from a family's medical team increase active engagement in literacy activities at home including reading aloud several times every week, enjoying reading, and reporting that reading together is a favorite shared family activity.
+Literacy support from a family's medical team increases active engagement in literacy activities at home, including reading aloud several times every week and reporting that reading together is a favorite shared family activity.
 [1]

-• Books in the home are the single biggest predictor of a child’s reading proficiency and long term success in school.
-[2]
+Books in the home are the single biggest predictor of a child’s reading proficiency and long-term success in school [2], and regular reading from birth improves infant language scores by as early as 9 months of age.
+[3]

-• The American Academy of Pediatrics asserts that literacy begins at birth in the home, with parents.
-[3] [4]
+A guiding principle of the American Academy of Pediatrics is that literacy begins at birth in the home, with parents.
+[4]

 Joining the Books from Birth Network